SINGAPORE COUNTRY GUIDE

 With that said, coastal properties in East Singapore can be as high as the property prices you would find on Orchard Road in Central.

-Heading north, the Woodlands and Sembawang neighborhoods border Malaysia along the Singapore Straight.
-Real estate there is a bit less expensive in comparison to other areas, attracting middle-class Singaporeans and expats.
+Heading northward, the Woodlands and Sembawang areas border Malaysia along the Singapore Straight.
+Real estate here is a bit less expensive in comparison to most other parts of Singapore, attracting middle-class Singaporeans and expats.

 This region offers a suburban feel with greenery, parks, and significantly less noise.